esm7/obsidian-map-view/README.md

 -   Upgraded to Leaflet 1.9.4, thanks to @Falke-Design who helped me figure out how to make this play nicely inside Obsidian.
 -   No longer using filters or other state when asking for an external GPS location.
 -   Added a delicate indication (orange dot) that filters are on.
+-   Added support by default to the HiDPI tiles of CartoDB (thanks @sbungartz!)
+-   Better popup handling: no default handler, better handling on mobile
+-   URL template does multi replace, e.g. support for OsmAnd (https://github.com/esm7/obsidian-map-view/issues/283)

 ### 5.0.3